seadas/seadas-toolbox/README.md

 3. Ensure the "Root directory" is ${snap}.
 (Note: put your actual path).
    Select "Search for projects recursively"; Ensure **not** to enable the option *Create module groups for multi-module Maven projects*.
 Everything can be default values.

 4. Set the used SDK for the main project.
-A JDK 1.8.0_241 is ideally needed.
+SeaDAS-8.3.10 is tested with OpenJDK 11.0.9.

 5. Use the following configuration to run SNAP in the IDE: